Injury and Accident Attorneys Serving St. Louis, Nearby Missouri, and Nearby Illinois

 - Emotional suffering

 Wrongful death lawsuits can be brought by surviving spouses or children and are designed to provide compensation for families who have lost a loved one due to someone else’s negligence.
-Call our St. Louis office at 314-333-3333 or our Fairview Heights office at 618-888-8888 to schedule a free consultation to learn more.
+Call our St. Louis office at 314-333-3333 or if you are in Illinois, call at 618-888-8888 to contact attorney Dan Brown today.

 What can I do if the Other Driver Doesn’t Have Insurance?

 There are a few different options that you have if the other driver involved in your car accident does not have auto insurance.
 You may be able to recover compensation for your losses from your own insurance company, or you can file a personal injury claim against the driver of the other car instead of their insurance company.